dahliaOS/documentation/README.md

     </h2>
 <br />

 - The Pangolin Desktop is the desktop of dahliaOS.
-It's written completly in Flutter, which makes it fast, beautiful and with 200mb ram usage very resource friendly.
+It's written completely in Flutter, which makes it fast, beautiful and with 200mb ram usage very resource friendly.

 <br />